Debt Collection Laws

 In many states, even if you have no assets at the time of the judgment, the collector can continue to try to collect the debt for up to 20 years.

-Repaying debt is a challenging and draining task for many people.
-Debt counselors and debt reduction programs are available to help — just be wary of scammers.
+Many people find repaying debt challenging and draining.
+Debt counselors and debt reduction programs are available to help.

-You can talk with a bankruptcy attorney for free if you think bankruptcy is the right fit.
-Filing for bankruptcy is a serious endeavor that shouldn't be taken lightly.
-You'll get a fresh start to rebuild your credit and regain financial health.
+Filing for bankruptcy is a serious choice and is often a last resort.
+Bankruptcy can provide a fresh start in rebuilding your credit and regaining your financial health.
 One of the best ways to ensure a successful bankruptcy is to hire an experienced bankruptcy attorney.